snakypy/snakypy/README.md

 $ pip install snakypy -U --user
 ```

+## Documentation

+You can see the documentation at: https://snakypy.readthedocs.io.

 ## Donation

 If you liked my work, buy me a coffee :coffee: :smiley: